-Here are two library FAQs that may be helpful in finding studies to support your PICOT question:
+Here two library FAQs that may be helpful in finding studies to support your PICOT question:

 Librarians will be happy to help coach you in your searches, by suggesting databases, search terms, limiters, etc. Sometimes we demonstrate searches to model search techniques that you can use in the future.
 Our goal is to help you become self-sufficient so that you can find evidence-based content throughout your professional life.